-Pit fires Pit fires are campfires built in a shallow pit, as are beach fires, where there is no overlying vegetation.
+Pit fires.
+Pit fires are campfires built in a shallow pit, where there is no overlying vegetation.
 Use gravelly, rocky or sandy sites only.
 Avoid organic soils and leaf litter, and places where the fire could damage plants or other natural features.
 Remove and scatter the ashes before filling in and disguising the pit.

-Pan fires Fire pans are metal oil pans or aluminium roasting pans that make good containers for low-impact fires.
+Pan fires.
+Fire pans are metal oil pans or aluminium roasting pans that make good containers for low-impact fires.
 Use a pan on a durable surface devoid of vegetation and away from cliffs or overhangs.
 Line it with a few inches of inorganic soil, and elevate it with stones to prevent damage to vegetation and sterilisation of soils below.
-Drill two or three holes through the side of the pan to allow for ventilation and to allow easy transport when attaching it to a pack with a piece of cord.
+Drill two or three holes through the side of the pan to allow for ventilation and attach it to a pack with cord for transport.

-Mound fires Mound fires are built on pedestals of sand, gravel or on soil with a low organic content.
+Mound fires.
+Mound fires are built on pedestals of sand, gravel, or on soil with a low organic content.
 Try to disturb as little vegetation as possible when collecting this material.
-Carry it to a durable fire site using a stuff sack or other bag (it will require several loads).
+Carry it to a durable fire site using a stuff sack (it will require several loads).
 Construct a pedestal 25 cm thick and 75 cm in diameter on top of a tarp or ground cloth.
-This will make it easier to clean up.
-The cloth can be rolled up under the edge of the mound to prevent it being singed by embers.
-A thick enough mound insulates the ground and the tarp or ground cloth from the heat of the fire.
+This helps facilitate cleanup.
+The cloth can be rolled up under the edge of the mound to prevent embers from singeing it.
+A thick enough mound insulates the ground and the tarp or ground cloth from DRAFT 10/04, Updated 08/06 the heat of the fire.
 Be sure to return the soil to its source when the fire is completely out.

-Use dead and fallen wood
+Use dead and downed wood

 Smaller fires will have less impact.
 Don't snap branches off trees, either living or dead, because this scars them.
 Use only sticks from the ground that can be broken by hand.
-Larger pieces of wood play an important and unique role in nutrition, water cycling, and soil productivity.
+Larger pieces of downed wood play an important and unique role in nutrition, water cycling, and soil productivity.
 They provide shelter for wildlife such as lizards and, while decaying, germination sites for many plant species.
-When near the ocean, use driftwood if it's available.

-Smaller firewood and wood that breaks easily will burn completely to ash, which makes the clean up easier.
-Half-burned logs present a disposal problem - and often a disagreeable sight for the next campsite visitor.
-Using hatchets, axes or saws is not necessary or desirable.
+Smaller firewood and wood that breaks easily burn completely to ash, which makes the clean up easier.
+Half-burned logs present a disposal problem-and often a disagreeable sight for the next campsite visitor.
+The use of hatchets, axes or saws isn't necessary or desirable.
 In natural areas, gather firewood on the way to your camp so that there is less impact on a particular site and the area around your site retains a natural appearance.

-Managing and cleaning-up of your campfire
+Manage and Clean-up your campfire